Thinkr3/cse15l-lab-reports/lab5/lab5.md

 ![Image](img/P2.png)
 ![Image](img/P3.png)

-2. A response from a TA asking a leading question or suggesting a command to try.
+2. A response from a TA suggesting a command to try.
 ![Image](img/A1.png)

 3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is.